North Carolina: Comparing schools and districts based on student proficiency

 - Poverty versus 3rd grade math proficiency rates (2011)

 Note: North Carolina reports five levels of proficiency.
-The top two levels of proficiency, levels 4 and 5, were used to calculate proficiency for the 2015 chart.
+The top two levels of proficiency, levels 4 and 5, were used to calculate proficiency for the 2015 and subsequent charts.
 The NC Department of Education refers to this as “College and Career Ready” proficiency as opposed to the top three levels of proficiency which they refer to as “Grade Level Proficiency”.

 Note: Because of the North Carolina Department of Education’s interpretation of federal privacy laws, reading proficiency data is suppressed for all schools above 95% or below 5%.
-We have placed schools scoring 95% at the 95% line.
+We have placed schools scoring 95% at the 95% line and <5% at the 5% line.
 See here for more information.